MDSplus/mdsplus/README.md

 ## Building MDSplus from Source

-To build and install MDSplus, you will need to obtain the MDSplus distribution from github either as a git repository or as a compressed tar file.
+To build and install MDSplus, you will need to obtain the MDSplus distribution from GitHub either as a Git repository or as a compressed tar file.

 ### Cloning/Downloading